awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ExecutionRoleArn`  <a name="cfn-batch-jobdefinition-containerproperties-executionrolearn"></a>
 The Amazon Resource Name \(ARN\) of the execution role that AWS Batch can assume\.
-Jobs running on Fargate resources must provide an execution role\.
+For jobs that run on Fargate resources, you must provide an execution role\.
 For more information, see [AWS Batch execution IAM role](https://docs.aws.amazon.com/batch/latest/userguide/execution-IAM-role.html) in the *AWS Batch User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)